hasnaa38/reading-notes/c4-class-03.md

 * Name 3 real world use cases where you’d want to change the request with custom middleware Logger middleware that prints a simple log messages, a validation middleware that validates incoming cookies, a time stamper middleware that displays the timestamp of the HTTP request

 * True or false: The route handler is middleware?
-True
+False

 * In what ways can a middleware function end the process and send data to the browser? using next() or ending the request-response cycle by calling methods that implicitly call res.end such as res.end itself, res.send, res.render.